tylerwalt902/gatsby-v2-starter-lumen/src/pages/articles/2015-12-13--episode-722/index.md

 tags:
   - "One Piece"
   - "Subbed"
 description: "A Blade of Tenacity!
-The Gamma Knife Counterattack!/""
+The Gamma Knife Counterattack!\""
 ---

 **A Blade of Tenacity!
 The Gamma Knife Counterattack!"**

 <iframe width="640" height="360" src="https://www.rapidvideo.com/e/G6FRPGKXSR" frameborder="0" marginwidth=0 marginheight=0 scrolling=no allowfullscreen></iframe>

-<a href="http://ouo.io/qs/eCodkFEQ?s=https://rapidvid.to/d/https://www.rapidvideo.com/e/G6FRPGKXSR">Download Episode 722</a>